 To answer this question, we evaluated 200 ads from our global database that included some sustainability messaging and asked what works, what doesn’t work?
 What are the key trends and tips we can find to help brands build better sustainability advertising?
 How can brands find a sustainability message they can own?

 In our analysis, we identified five key takeaways that we believe can help brands successfully change people’s behaviour and create a more sustainable future, while also helping to grow their sales and market share.

 Simply adding a sustainability claim to your ads does not make them work better for your brand; ads must be executed in the right way in order to stand out.

 Ads that blend brand and sustainability messages perform much better; do not forget to include brand benefit messages in your ads.

 Ads that offer a solution, pulling the consumer into a sustainable behaviour by making it easy for them are the most effective.

 Ads that start with the problem of sustainability head on outperform other ads in terms of effectiveness.

 Make sure that the claims in your ads are credible and that you are following through on them.
 Not doing so exposes you to the risk of being accused of greenwashing and facing a media backlash.

-To find out more about how to make effective sustainability advertising and the pitfalls to avoid along the way read Sustainability and Advertising: Friends or Foes?.
+To find out more about how to make effective sustainability advertising and the pitfalls to avoid along the way read Sustainability and Advertising.